-This proxy statement and accompanying proxy card is being mailed to the stockholders of Main Street Capital Corporation ("Main Street," the "Company," "we," "us," or "our") beginning on April 11, 2013.
-Our Board of Directors is soliciting your proxy to vote your shares at our 2013 Annual Meeting of Stockholders (the "Annual Meeting") to be held on June 13, 2013 at 1330 Post Oak Boulevard, Second Floor-Central Plains Room, Houston, Texas, at 9:00 AM local time.
+This proxy statement and accompanying proxy card is being mailed to the stockholders of Main Street Capital Corporation ("Main Street," the "Company," "we," "us," or "our") beginning on March 26, 2014.
+Our Board of Directors, or the Board, is soliciting your proxy to vote your shares at our 2014 Annual Meeting of Stockholders (the "Annual Meeting") to be held on May 29, 2014 at 1330 Post Oak Boulevard, Second Floor-Central Plains Room, Houston, Texas, at 9:00 AM local time.
 The Company will bear all expenses incurred in connection with this proxy solicitation, which we expect to conduct primarily by mail.
 In addition, our officers and regular employees may solicit your proxy by telephone, by facsimile transmission or in person, for which they will not be separately compensated.
 If your shares are held through a broker or other nominee (i.e., in "street name"), we have requested that your broker or nominee forward this proxy statement to you and obtain your voting instructions, for which the Company will reimburse them for reasonable out-of-pocket expenses.